x1mus/my-personnal-website/README.md

 # My personnal website
 Just the github of my personnal website if u want to get ideas, ...
-Do not hesitate to tell your advice !
+Don't hesitate to give your feedbacks and take a look at the website : https://www.maximilien-laenen.be/ !

 ## Design
 All of the design has been made by a fantastic person who's called "Nurul Ilma".
 She's very pro and i loved working with her !